antonycourtney/tad/NOTES.md

 [ ] Get rid of BigQuery support by default -- ~/tad.conf.json
-[X] Ability to open directories with DuckDb import/export format [ ] Ability to open CSV / Parquet files directly from s3 [ ] Ensure we can open new window from command line
-[ ] Verify that tad command line utility works for launching tad [ ] Check that all command-line arguments work as advertised [ ] Test all the ways that Tad might be opened: Finder context menu, dragging on to app icon, etc.
-[ ] Reduce height of column selector to fit in standard window without scrolling [ ] tweak column widths in column selector to avoid overflow of column type [ ] test of column types.
+[X] Ability to open directories with DuckDb import/export format [ ] Ability to open CSV / Parquet files directly from s3 [ ] Reduce height of column selector to fit in standard window without scrolling [ ] tweak column widths in column selector to avoid overflow of column type [ ] test of column types.
 MetObjects.csv seems to have a TIMESTAMP